Maishara-127/Group22_MS1Version1_Uber_project/README.md

 The system includes multiple user roles.
 But my contribution focused on simulating two key roles:

-Marketing Executive – Manages promotional strategies and customer engagement by performing tasks such as:
+Marketing Executive– Manages promotional strategies and customer engagement by performing tasks such as:

 1. Creating discount codes
 2. Updating social media links